2017 Iranian presidential election debates: Banking issues

 Hassan Rouhani, the third candidate at the podium, used his four-minute time to express his plans to solve the problems in the country's banking system.
 He said Iran's banking system needs fundamental reforms.
 The incumbent president added that his administration has managed to double the capital of state-run banks to get more active in the economic sector.

 The presidential candidates took turns to express their views on Rouhani's remarks with Jahangiri saying the previous administration had brought about the depletion of bank resources.
-He added that the his administration is implementing the development plan for banks to help them become active in production.
+He added that his administration is implementing the development plan for banks to help them become active in production.
 Raisi said the 11th administration blames its predecessor for all of the problems.
 Raisi added that the current administration has left the country in limbo for four years.
 Mostafa Hashemitaba said the banking problems were handed down to the 11th administration by its predecessor.
 Mohammad Bagher Ghalibaf said the administration of President Rouhani has failed in properly supervising and managing banks and added that liquidity has tripled under the present administration.
 Mostafa Mir-Salim said the banking system is currently based on usury, adding that the 11th administration is required to be more serious in dealing with the banking problems.

 Rouhani retook to the podium to use his five-minute time to answer the debate question.
 He asked why the judiciary has not dealt with financial problems caused by the previous administration.
 The incumbent president said his administration has greatly reduced bank arrears and put banks back to the right course.